kit-clj/kit-clj.github.io/resources/md/guestbook.md

    ["/save-message" {:post guestbook/save-message!}]])
 ```

-Now that we have our controllers setup, let's open `home.html` template located under the `resources/html` directory.
+Now that we have our controllers set up, let's open `home.html` template located in the `resources/html` directory.
 Currently, it simply renders a static page.
 We'll update our `content` div to iterate over the messages and print each one in a list:

 ```xml
 <div class="content container">